 A. The Politics of Foreign Basing

 Early scholarship on bases focused on understanding how great powers use, acquire, and compete for bases.
 Perhaps most notably, Robert Harkavy’s (1982, 1989, 2007) work offered sweeping accounts of great power bases over eight centuries, with particular emphasis on how the United States and Soviet Union attempted to acquire their bases and deny them to each other using a variety of economic, political, and military tools.
-Other scholars focus primarily on the United States, attempting to chronicle the scope and purpose of the vast U.S. basing network during and after the Cold War (Sandars 2000; Vine 2015; Moore and Walker 2016).
+Other scholars focused primarily on the United States, attempting to chronicle the scope and purpose of the vast U.S. basing network during and after the Cold War (Sandars 2000; Vine 2015; Moore and Walker 2016).
 This body of scholarship, however, is largely descriptive and atheoretical, and almost exclusively focused on government-to-government interactions.

 More recently, scholars have opened the black box of basing relationships to explore how domestic politics in host countries can shape the political viability of overseas bases and how basing countries, in turn, can adapt.
 Kent Calder (2007), Alexander Cooley (2008), and Andrew Yeo (2011) all shed light on how domestic anti-base movements can pressure host governments to evict foreign militaries, particularly during periods of democratic transition.
 Building on this work, Allen, Flynn, Martínez Machain, and Stravers explore the microfoundations of domestic support for foreign bases using surveys across fourteen countries, with findings suggesting that positive economic and social interactions between U.S. personnel and the host population can build support for the U.S. military presence (Allen et al. 2020; Martínez Machain et al. 2022).